bolt12/study-for-free/aIoCoFM/README.md

 ## Asymptotic Improvement of Computations over Free Monads

 We present a low-effort program transformation to improve the efficiency of computations over free monads in Haskell.
-The develop- ment is calculational and carried out in a generic setting, thus applying to a variety of datatypes.
+The development is calculational and carried out in a generic setting, thus applying to a variety of datatypes.
 An important aspect of our approach is the utilisation of type class mechanisms to make the transformation as trans- parent as possible, requiring no restructuring of code at all.
 There is also